Mo3he/Axis_Cam_Tailscale/README.md

 Tailscale ACAP can now run **without root privileges**, making it compatible with **Axis OS 12+**.

 - Runs in **user space networking mode**.
-- Limitation: the camera cannot initiate connections to other Tailscale nodes (but can still be accessed).

 For **full networking features**, use the **ROOT** version on Axis OS < 12.